stfalcon-studio/FrescoImageViewer/README.md

 ### Usage

 All you need to show viewer is pass the context and ArrayList<String> or String[] into builder and show it.
-Also you can set color for fading background and position of default item.
+You can also set color for fading background and position of default item.

 ```java
 new ImageViewer.Builder(context, list)